 - Additional living expenses: Pays for additional expenses if your home is uninhabitable after an incident

 - Medical Payments: Pays for medical bills of others if they are injured while on your property

 Car insurance coverages and discounts from FLFB

-Florida Farm Bureau provides all commonly offered and mandatory coverages like PIP, liability, collision and comprehensive coverage, but it only has a few extra benefits and coverages beyond that.
-Drivers looking for more extensive coverages such as glass repair coverage or an OEM parts guarantee will need to look elsewhere.
+Florida Farm Bureau provides all common and mandatory coverages like PIP, liability, collision and comprehensive coverage, but it only has a few extra benefits and coverages beyond that.
+Drivers looking for more extensive coverages, such as glass repair coverage or an OEM parts guarantee, will need to look elsewhere.